-A Resident is always entitled to engage with a support person and to seek advice from other agencies prior, during and after the disciplinary process.
+A Resident is always entitled to engage with a support person and to seek advice from other agencies prior, during and after the disciplinary process, e.g. Otago University Student Association (OUSA) Support Services.

 Sanctions that are considered within the disciplinary process include, but are not limited to: